surniaulula/wpsso/readme.txt

 = 3.36.0-1 =

 (2016/10/15) Added new Item Type options in the General settings page.
 Added a configurable length warning for the Open Graph description.
 Removed the Open Graph namespace from the HTML tag attributes when using the AMP plugin.
 Added "Validate AMP Markup" and "Validate HTML Markup" buttons in the Social Settings metabox.

-= 3.35.4-1 =

-(2016/10/01) Added a check for product methods for older WooCommerce versions (Pro version).
-Added a new method to enqueue scripts / styles for editing posts in settings pages (required for Event Espresso plugin).
-Fixed the "View Plugin Details" link in multisite settings pages.